dustinpfister/blog_posts/_posts/nodejs-path-resolve.md

 layout: post
 categories: node.js
 id: 642
-updated: 2020-04-07 19:34:22
+updated: 2020-04-10 12:44:31
-version: 1.0
+version: 1.1
 ---

-In node js there is the path module and the resolve method of that module than can be used to resolve a relative path to an absolute path.
+In nodejs there is the path module and the [resolve method](https://nodejs.org/api/path.html#path_path_resolve_paths) of that module than can be used to resolve a relative path to an absolute path.

 <!-- more -->